A Rounded Education

 Speech and Drama is very popular at The Downs.
 Through participation in Drama, children gain important life skills that are not just essential for the stage but for their future lives.
 Drama is used as a tool in all areas of the curriculum; to bring the subject to life and to give balance to a rounded education.
 As well as experiencing the joy of performance, children build confidence, learn to control their nerves and cooperate as a team.

 There are physical and emotional benefits of partaking in dance classes as a child.
 Through dance, children develop a greater range of movement and a deepened appreciation of spatial awareness.
 Dancing has also shown to increase self-confidence and self-esteem by providing an expressive outlet; all it takes is showing up and overcoming that fear and stepping out onto the dance floor to set the self-esteem into motion.
 Dance has featured at The Downs for many years but recently there has been a significant increase in the range and ambition of dance activities; our new Dance Studio has undoubtedly helped to facilitate and develop this interest.
-Tuition is provided in such styles as ballet, hip-hop, street dance and jazz.
-Public performance opportunities are regular as elements of dance are included in most concerts, indeed recently Dance Showcases have been introduced whilst the House Dance Competition remains one of the highlights of the year.
+Tuition is provided in such styles as ballet, jazz or tap.
+Public performance opportunities are regular as elements of dance are included in most concerts, indeed recently Dance Showcases have been introduced, whilst the House Dance Competition remains one of the highlights of the year.

 To nurture a child’s full potential it is necessary to know and understand them as individuals.
 For this reason each child at The Downs is placed in the midst of a network of exceptional pastoral care.
 We spend an unusual amount of time getting to know our children and their families even before they join the school.
 Once members of the community we seek a close partnership with parents, based on shared values and expectations in the development of each child.